 After working on the project for a year, bringing together scholars of Italian immigration overseas, an international scientific committee was created, with the main scholars and representatives of the centers that dealt with Italians in the world, excluding Africa and Asia.
 In 1989 the first issue was published.

-The magazine was also supported by an important editorial activity of the Foundation, through various series that dealt with Italians around the world.
+The magazine was also supported by an important editorial activity of the Foundation, about Italians around the world.

 Within this work, the idea of creating a center on Italian migration was also developed.
 The idea was also encouraged by the interest aroused by the collection of data obtained from the recovery of landing lists, an operation carried out in collaboration with researchers at the nascent Ellis Island Museum.
 As far as Latin America is concerned, there was collaboration with CEMLA (Center for Latin American Migration Studies) and therefore Argentina and Brazil made their disembarkation lists available.